 This tour showcases two fully restored bomber aircraft: a B-24 Liberator and B-17 Flying Fortress.
 The newest addition to the Wings of Freedom Tour is a WWII P-51D Mustang dual-control fighter aircraft.

 The Foundation’s 1944 vintage Consolidated B-24J Liberator is painted as “Witchcraft”, an 8th AF bomber that flew a record 130 missions over Europe as part of the 467 th BG.
-The Boeing B-17G Flying Fortress flies as “Nine-O-Nine”, an 8 th Air Force, 91 st BG heavy bomber.
+The Boeing B-17G Flying Fortress flew as “Nine-O-Nine”, an 8 th Air Force, 91 st BG heavy bomber until an accident in October, 2019.
 The B-17 was the companion of the B-24 in thousands of wartime, bombing, and reconnaissance missions.
 Together they were the backbone of the daylight strategic bombing campaign of WWII.
 Joining the bombers is a TF-51D Mustang escort fighter “Toulouse Nuts”.
 The P-51 was affectionately nicknamed by the bomber crews as their “Little Friends”.
 The P-51 Mustang and the pilots who flew them saved countless lives in the skies and on the ground, and helped turn the tide of WWII.
 The P-51 is arguably the finest fighter aircraft in the history of aviation.

 The Wings of Freedom Tour

 The “Wings of Freedom Tour” has two goals: to honor the sacrifices made by our veterans that allow us to enjoy our freedom; and to educate the visitors, especially younger Americans, about our national history and heritage.
 The Foundation encourages people to tour the planes, talk to the veterans who come to visit the aircraft, and participate in a “flight experience”.
-In twenty-six years, the tour has made more than 2,900 visits to airports across the United States and Alaska.
+In thirty years, the tour has made more than 3,400 visits to airports across the United States and Alaska.
 While the exact number of visitors is difficult to gauge, it is estimated that between 3.5 and 4 million people see these warbirds annually.
+On October 2, 2019, the B-17 was in an accident putting the Wings of Freedom tour on hiatus.
+We hope to re-start the national tour soon.

 Vietnam Memorial Flight – Houston Operations